geonetwork/doc/en/customizing-application/configuring-search-fields.rst

 Add a search field
 ~~~~~~~~~~~~~~~~~~

-Indexed fields are defined on a per schema basis on the schema folder (eg. xml/schemas/iso19139) in index-fields.xsl file.
+Indexed fields are defined on a per schema basis on the schema folder (eg. WEB-INF/data/config/schema_plugins/iso19139/index-fields) in default.xsl file.
 This file define for each search criteria the corresponding element in a metadata record.
 For example, indexing the title
 of an ISO19139 record::